 Duration: Mar.
 2018 to Dec.
 2019

 Amnesty’s long-running Human Rights Capacity-Building Programme (HURICAP) has graciously funded the Northern Uganda Human Rights Partnership (NUHRP) coalition for this project.
-GWED-G, who is currently the host institution for NUHRP, is also the lead partner in implementing this project that runs in the districts of Gulu, Kitgum, Amuru, Nwoya, Pader, Agago, Omoro and Lamwo.
-The overall goal of the project is to contribute to strengthening NUHRP partners’ abilities to dealing with land conflicts and advocating for the protection of land rights for communities in the Acholi region.
+GWED-G, who was the host institution for NUHRP, was also the lead partner in implementing this project that ran in the districts of Gulu, Kitgum, Amuru, Nwoya, Pader, Agago, Omoro and Lamwo.
+The overall goal of the project was to contribute to strengthening NUHRP partners’ abilities to dealing with land conflicts and advocating for the protection of land rights for communities in the Acholi region.

-One of our objectives is to increase advocacy standing against violations and abuses of people’s land rights; here we seek better land security and access rights, use and ownership under customary land systems.
-We are working towards this by training community-based volunteers on Monitoring, Documentation and Reporting of human rights issues.
-We are also conducting studies on land controversies, as well as the forceful eviction happening in Apaa.
-Additionally, we hold dialogues with the community and traditional chiefs, radio talk shows on land justice, as well as a high-level stakeholder platform on regional refugee camps.
+One of our objectives was to increase advocacy standing against violations and abuses of people’s land rights; we sought better land security and access rights, use and ownership under customary land systems.
+We worked towards this by training community-based volunteers on Monitoring, Documentation and Reporting of human rights issues.
+We have also conducted studies on land controversies, as well as the forceful eviction happening in Apaa.
+Additionally, we held dialogues with the community and traditional chiefs, radio talk shows on land justice, as well as a high-level stakeholder platform on regional refugee camps.

-Another key objective is to support the capacity and functioning of NUHRP for its pursuit of human rights in Northern Uganda.
-This means institutional development in the area of bolstering our partnerships and submitted proposals, as well as enhancing our coalition's visibility throughout the region.
+Another key objective was to support the capacity and functioning of NUHRP for its pursuit of human rights in Northern Uganda.
+This meant institutional development in the area of bolstering our partnerships and submitted proposals, as well as enhancing our coalition's visibility throughout the region.

 ALENU Project: Action for Livelihood Enhancement in Northern Uganda